Yashrane25/PromptGPT/README.md

 ---

-ContextFlow is an AI-powered chatbot application built to help users interact with large language models (LLMs) like **LLaMA 3.1 8B Instruct** in a structured and user-friendly way.
-The platform allows users to chat, view model responses in an organized format and manage their conversation history seamlessly.
+ContextFlow is a full-stack AI conversation platform that enables users to interact with large language models through secure authentication, persistent conversation history and a rich Markdown based interface.
+Supports OpenRouter compatible LLMs (currently configured with Meta LLaMA 3.1 8B Instruct).

-This project was built to demonstrate production-relevant engineering practices including JWT-based stateless authentication, secure password hashing, LLM API integration via OpenRouter and clean rendering of AI-generated Markdown and code responses on the frontend.
+This project was built to demonstrate industry standard engineering practices including JWT-based stateless authentication, secure password hashing, LLM API integration via OpenRouter and clean rendering of AI-generated Markdown and code responses on the frontend.

 ---